 We are there when you need us!

 Our Community Services Program, which is funded primarily by the Community Services Block Grant, offers a wide array of programs to help those in need.
-From emergency utility assistance, food systems, life skills training classes, transition services for the homeless, and a whole lot more, we want to visit with you so that we can help you find your path to self-sufficiency!
+From emergency utility assistance, energy assistance, food systems, life skills training classes, transition services for the homeless, and a whole lot more, we want to visit with you so that we can help you find your path to self-sufficiency!

 For your convenience, we operate offices in all of the following counties in West Central Missouri:

 Family Intake / Assessment / Referral: This process is a joint effort of staff and client to determine the client’s strengths, weaknesses, and needs.
 Referrals are then made to the appropriate agency service or an existing community service to address the client’s situation.
 All agency programs are available through this assessment and application process.
 Some of the services provided include, but are not limited to the following:

 - Community Improvement

 - Community Employment / Education Network